ap4347/2102/docs/10-Lecture.md

 ## Tidyverse Family of Packages {-}

-The **_data frame_** is a key data structure in statistics and in R. The basic structure of a data frame is that there is one observation per row and each column represents a variable, a measure, feature, or characteristic of that observation.
+**_Data frame_** is a key data structure in statistics and in R. The basic structure of a data frame is that there is one observation per row and each column represents a variable, a measure, feature, or characteristic of that observation.
 Before you can conduct any analyses or draw any conclusions, you often need to reorganize your data.
 The **Tidyverse** is a collection of R packages (developed by RStudio’s chief scientist Hadley Wickham) that provides an efficient, fast, and well-documented workflow for general data modeling, wrangling, and visualization tasks.

 The Tidyverse introduces a set of useful data analysis packages to help streamline your work in R. In particular, the Tidyverse was designed to address the top three common issues that arise when dealing with data analysis in  base R: (1) Results obtained from a base R function often depend on the type of data being used; (2) When R expressions are used in a non-standard way, they can confuse beginners; (3) Hidden arguments often have various default operations that beginners are unaware of.

-The core Tidyverse includes the packages that you’re likely to use in everyday data analyses.
+The core Tidyverse includes the packages that you’re likely to use in everyday data analyses:

 * `ggplot2` - ggplot2 is a system for declaratively creating graphics, based on The Grammar of Graphics.
 You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details.